Tennessee (TN) law guide

 Nashville, Memphis, Knoxville, Chattanooga, Murfreesboro

 This guide is general information, not legal advice.
-Governing statute: Tennessee Uniform Residential Landlord and Tenant Act (TCA Title 66, Chapter 28).
+Governing statute: Tenn.
+Code Ann.
+Title 66, Chapter 28 (Uniform Residential Landlord and Tenant Act).
 Laws change; confirm the current statute or consult an attorney before acting.
-Last reviewed 2026-06-04.
+Last reviewed 2026-06-05.

 Tennessee FAQ